-I had been feeling anxious on the lead up to the dinner.
+I had been feeling anxious in the lead up to the dinner.
 I had wanted to see their new house and wanted to make new friends, but I was nervous.

 On the day of the dinner, I went out a bought a selection of newspapers.
-Seems innocent enough, except I did not read newspapers.
+It seems innocent enough, except I did not read newspapers.

 The reason I bought them was fuelled by fear.
 Fear that I was not smart enough to go.
 Fear that I would say something stupid and let myself down.
 Fear that I would be laughed at.

 I wanted to have something interesting to say.
 I was so anxious, though; I could hardly read, never mind, take in the information!

 The dinner – the guys talked about football and cooking.